Esylus/Coding-Standards/0_CodeStandards.md

 **We want code documentation to have some rules without being too suffocating.
 This means:**
 * Files should have a comment block at the top with a quick description and anything a reader might need to know.
 This is not necessary for files like schemas and tests.
-* All functions should be documented using JSDoc syntax for application documentation.
-See the itgroove Document Standards for details.
+* All functions should be documented using JSDoc syntax for automatic documentation generation using [Documentation.js](https://documentation.js.org/).
+See the itgroove Documentation Standards for details.
 * Functions that aren't self-evident will need a comment block describing the INTENT of the code.
 However, avoid obvious and unnecessary comments.
 Never state the obvious!
 * Please verify that [GraphQL](https://graphql.org/) requests are self-documented on [GraphQL Playground](https://github.com/prisma/graphql-playground), and that the REST endpoints have [Swagger](https://swagger.io/solutions/api-documentation/) documentation attached to them.
 * Multi-line comments should use // rather then /* */ to make commenting out large sections of code easier when debugging.
 * Since future developers can't be relied on to always accurately update comments, over time, code comments become inaccurate and misleading.
 Thus before commenting, strive to make code readable and self-documenting through effective naming practices and known programming styles.

-## Documentation.js

-itGroove has chosen the "documentation.js" framework to document it's code.
-All functions and methods should use the following markup style to explain the purpose of each piece of code.
-By filling in the required comments, documentation.js will automatically generate the required documentation that will be accesible to end users and clients.

-* Use JSDoc style comments for functions, interfaces, enums, and classes.

-## 3. Naming
+## 3. General Naming Scheme

-* Use PascalCase for type names.
+* Use PascalCase for type and enum names.
-* Use PascalCase for enum values.
-* Use camelCase for variable names.
-* Use camelCase for function names.
+* Use camelCase for variable, function and property names.
-* Use camelCase for property names and local variables.
 * Do not use "_" as a prefix private properties.
 * Do not use "I" as a prefix for interface names.
 * Names should tell you why it's there, what it does, how to use it.
 * Use whole, pronounceable English words and never use ambiguous abbreviations.
-* Ensure names are sufficiently different so you don't mistake a name for another similar one.
+* Ensure names are always sufficiently different so you don't mistake a name for another similar one.
 * Disallowed words: anything to general or to vague ex.
 Manager, Processor, Data, Info.
-* A name should be an obvious, logical name to search for in 100k lines of code. ex.
-A button to restore all is named restoreAllButton
+* A name should be an obvious, logical name to search. ex.
+A button to restore all is named 'restoreAllButton'.

 ### 3.1 Variable Names
-* Use camelCase for variable names.
-* When you can, use customary opposite pairs in var names such as min/max, begin/end, open/close.
+* When you can, use customary opposite pairs in variable names such as min/max, begin/end, open/close.
 * Boolean vars should contain 'is / has / can / use' which implies yes/no or true/false ex. fileIsFound, isValidEmail.
 * Use single letter var names for short loop indexes or array index ex.
 For(x = 0; x > 10, x++) or a[i].
-* Even for a limited scope variable, still use meaningful name.
+* Even for a trivial, limited scope variable, always use meaningful names.
 * Groups of enumerated types should share same prefix Ex.
 FONT_ARIAL and FONT_ROMAN

 ### 3.2 Function and Method Names